hectormisnaza/Workspace_Python/Ejercicio_Prueba/README.md

 - Python 3.8
 ## Chanllenges
 - Perform error validations on values that are not expected.
-- Not knowing what to expect as delivery.
+- it was missing some details related with the delivery.
 ## Improvements
-- Perform error validations on values that do not correspond.
+- To perform error validations on values that do not correspond.
-- Graphic environment to make it pleasant for the user, it would be achieved with more time, I send the test as soon as possible.
+- Graphic environment to make it pleasant for the user.